-When Fixed Load is enabled, and the Auto Trigger Input signal is present, the load bank will turn itself on and start its cooling fans if applicable.
+When Fixed Load is enabled, and the Auto Trigger Input signal is present, the load bank will turn itself on.
 After the system Startup Delay and user-defined Auto Start Delay, it will apply in a single block a user-defined load and remain there until either the Auto Trigger signal is removed, or Fixed Load is disabled at the screen, at which point it will drop all load and turn itself off.